BigPolarBear1/factorization_v3/README.md

 EUREKA.
 I GOT IT.
 In the currently uploaded PoC, I just figured out how to get rid of the inner loop.
 I DID IT.
 And the more "partial results" we precalculate the more we can narrow it all down.
 WE ARE AT THE EDGE OF THE ABYSS NOW, AND ITS TIME TO TAKE THE PLUNGE.
 HAHAHAHAHAHAHAHA.
 All I wanted was respect... and you people failed to show me any... pay the price now.

+Shit's about to get real tomorrow (11 June) ...
+I don't even care anymore...
+I've shouted from the rooftops I was working on this for 2 years, I've shouted on the rooftops that I was looking for a job for 2 years... nothing.
+Anyway, maybe Mirosoft just shouldn't have fired the best manager in the world, if they hadn't fired my former manager, I probably would have been doing bug bounties.
+Pay the price tenfold now.
+Fucking humans and their arrogance.
+Can't compete against a polar bear.